Skip to content

 Charles Darwin (more under Animal welfare quotes)

-I hope I have been able to help you with this article about animal crying.
+I hope that I have been able to help you with this article about the possible crying of animals.
 Do you have any questions or suggestions?
 Then I look forward to your comment.

 Stay curious,